AvolitesLtd/TitanManual/docs/cue-lists/cue-list-playback.md

 -   You can snap back to the previous cue by pressing the <Keys.HardKey>Snap Back</Keys.HardKey>
     button *(not on all consoles)*.

--   On consoles with a <Keys.HardKey>Snap</Keys.HardKey> button, when you turn on the <Keys.HardKey>Snap</Keys.HardKey> button the <Keys.HardKey>Prev</Keys.HardKey>/<Keys.HardKey>Next</Keys.HardKey> buttons will snap immediately to the cue rather than going to the previous/next cue using the programmed times.
-There is also a [User Setting](../system-settings/user-settings.md#chase-snap) <Keys.SoftKey>Chase Snap</Keys.SoftKey> which enables this mode on consoles which don't have the button.
+-   Turning on the <Keys.HardKey>Snap</Keys.HardKey> button will cause the <Keys.HardKey>Prev</Keys.HardKey>/<Keys.HardKey>Next</Keys.HardKey> buttons to snap immediately to the cue rather than going to the previous/next cue using the programmed times.
+There is also an option **Chase snap** in the **General** tab of [User Settings](../system-settings/user-settings.md#general) which enables this mode on consoles which don't have the button.

 -   You can jump directly to a cue by pressing <Keys.HardKey>Connect/Cue</Keys.HardKey>, then typing in the desired cue number, then pressing <Keys.HardKey>Enter</Keys.HardKey> or softkey A. <br/>